 Power Splitter, Power Divider, Magic-T for HF, baluns

 Test it at low power, than at full power.
+Two channel scope is good.
 You would be suprized how many mistakes are in handbooks.
-Two channel scope is good.
-These devices can have many physical forms dictated by frequency, bandwidth, and used power.
-Everything works on paper.
-Simulation programs work always.
+These devices have many physical forms dictated by frequency, bandwidth, impedance, and used power.
+Everything works on paper and simulation program.
 It is a different story running the device at full power.
 These circuits work also on 2.4 and 5GHz.
 The theory behind is solid.

 The HF wire splitter can be wound on heavy high permeability 43 or 73 ferrite material, few turns.
 Core 3.5 by 3.5 mm hollow cylinder.
-The wire is about 0.25 to 0.125 mm diameter twisted pair, wound as bifilar.
+Wound as bifilar.
 Measure the characteristic impedance.
 Z = sqrt(L/C).
-The start wire and the tailing wire shall be connected together.
-The broadband isolation of the first antenna to the second antenna is not extraordinary in this design.
-The mechanical design significantly influences the mutual isolation between the ports, symmetry, and overall performance.
-Digging into details, it is not simple as expected.
+Start wire and the tailing wire shall be connected together.
+The broadband isolation of the first antenna to the second antenna is not extraordinary.
+Mechanical design significantly influence mutual isolation between the two ports, symmetry, and overall performance.
+Digging into details, it becomes not simple as expected.

-Then there is the power splitter with three resistor.
-It is not worth of trying, considering inherent signal loss.
+Then there is the power splitter with three resistors.
+Not worth of considering.

 Running the splitter at high power can cause ferrite core saturation.
-You can think about the wire impedances, as a transmission line based device.
-It is useful to have a L-C meter and an oscilloscope on hand to check reactances.
-A spectrum analyzer will reveal the IMD3 distortion in transistors and ferrites.
+Think about the wire impedances as a transmission line based device [4].
+It is useful to have a L-C meter and oscilloscope on hand to check reactances.
+A spectrum analyzer will reveal the IMD3 distortion in transistors and ferrites!
+Where you stand.
 The IMD3 numbers are useful to know.

-Motorola power splitters work with transmission line on the core.
-Hand made transmission line with strips of copper on Teflon tape gives better performance.
+Motorola power splitters work with flat transmission line on the core.
+Hand made transmission line with strips of copper on Teflon tape gives better performance and bandwidth.
 The coaxial cable version is power bingo, requiring larger cores.
-Start winding the culprit again.
-Looking at the spectrum analyzer to manage 5 MHz bandwidth coupling hundreds of miliwatts, the C1 made no measurable difference in my case.
+Looking at the spectrum analyzer to manage 5 MHz bandwidth coupling hundreds of miliwatts, the C1 absence made no measurable difference.
 Experiment with C1 for wider bandwidth to compensate for leakage inductances.

 Practical Example

-The point of interest was to split two power signals and provide adequate isolation between the two input ports.
+The point of interest was to split two power signals and provide adequate isolation between the two split ports.
 Minimize the IMD3.
-More inductance per turn helps the transformer symmetry and lowers the magnetic flux in the core.
-More turns move it away from saturation.
-The saturation starts slowly.
+More inductance per turn helps the transformer symmetry and lowers magnetic core flux.
+Saturation starts slowly.
 Each ferrite material has different properties.
-Motorola recommends to keep the magnetic flux under 100 Gauss = 0.01 Tesla.
-The structure can be resistively balanced with sharp minimized crosstalk between the two input ports.
-That's the 100 ohm resitor, replaced by trimmer.
+Motorola recommends to keep the magnetic flux under 100 Gauss = 0.01 Tesla for linear mode.
+The structure can be resistively balanced with sharp minimized crosstalk between the two split ports.
+That's the 100 ohm resitor.

-The T2 inductor reactance shall be more than 18uH/6t with 43 ferrite material @10MHz. jX = 1.13k ohm.
-The rule of thumb and (rule of 20's) = 20*50 ohm = 1000 jX.
+T2 inductor reactance shall be more than 18uH/6t with 43 ferrite material @10MHz. jX = 1.13k ohm.
+The rule of thumb and rule of 20's = 20*50 ohm = 1000 jX.
 The balance and isolation of Ant1 and Ant2 ports is quite sharp when tweaking the resistors.

 Use sine wave.

-Use 10dB 50 ohm attenuator for the signal input, if available.
-The input/output impedances are never identical and never pure real impedance.
-The input impedance shall be 50 ohm (100 ohm input trimmer) to comply with the transmission line theory.
-A Spectrum Analyzer has 50 ohm attenuator on the input.
-Load the second output port with two 100 ohm resistors in parallel, make 50 ohm.
+Use 10dB 50 ohm attenuator for the signal input.
+The input/output impedances are never identical and never pure real.
+The input impedance shall be 50 ohm.
+Spectrum Analyzer has 50 ohm attenuator on the input.
 Watch the output on spectrum analyzer.

-This Agilent EMI Spectrum Analyzer with LCD screen is weird.
+This corporate Agilent EMI Spectrum Analyzer with LCD screen is weird.

 If you buy used similar spectrum analyzer, after few years it becomes useless.

-Thinking what's going on in the Agilent's Santa Rosa, CA snake nest.
-Is it made by rookie engineers, or by Chinese engineers in Santa Rosa?
-I never saw similar anomalies with old HP CRT tube screen spectrum analyzer.
+Thinking what's going on in Agilent Santa Rosa, CA. Was it designed by engineers, or filibusters?
+I never saw similar anomalies with old HP CRT scren spectrum analyzer.

 Where the IMD3 comes from?